Skip to main content

 Keep a log of all interactions with HR or the program administrator, noting the date, time, and content of the conversation.
 If you request a reasonable accommodation, document the request in writing and save the response.

 If the program requires a medical examination, obtain a copy of the results and any associated paperwork.
 Compare the information requested to what is necessary for the program.
-For example, if the program is for smoking cessation, a request for is likely inappropriate.
+For example, if the program is for smoking cessation, a request for family medical history is likely inappropriate.
 This collection of documents creates a factual record that can be presented to the EEOC or a legal professional for evaluation.

 Compliant versus Non Compliant Program Designs